wp-plugins/f6s/readme.txt

 You can resize thumbnails according to your specifications using html / css attributes.
 The plugin served them in a single size.

-**Including data from f6s:*
+**Including data from f6s:**

 The data can be displayed in Wordpress posts and pages by using shortcodes.
 You will be making use of the following:

 [deal] (self-closing) - single deal object.
-Has the following attributes:
+Has the following attributes

 	- program - the ID of your accelerator or event profile
 	- id - the ID of the deal
 	- display - property that you want to display.
 See “Valid Properties for Deals”

 [deal-list] (enclosing) -  loop through a list of deals, one by one.
-Has the following attributes:
+Has the following attributes

 	- program - the ID of your accelerator or event profile

 [mentor] (self-closing OR enclosing) - single deal object.
-Has the following attributes:
+Has the following attributes

 	- program - the ID of your accelerator or event profile
 	- id - the ID of the deal
 	- display (used with self-closing mentor object) - property that you want to display.
 See “Valid Properties for Mentors”
 	- list (used with enclosing mentor object) - use this to loop though the properties marked as list (Valid Properties for Mentors).
 See examples from ...

 [mentors-list] (enclosing) -  loop through a list of deals, one by one.
-Has the following attributes:
+Has the following attributes

 	- program - the ID of your accelerator or event profile

 [team] (self-closing OR enclosing) - single team object.
-Has the following attributes:
+Has the following attributes

 	- program - the ID of your accelerator profile
 	- id - the ID of the team
 	- display (used with self-closing mentor object) - property that you want to display.
 See “Valid Properties for Team”
 	- list (used with enclosing mentor object) - use this to loop though the properties marked as list (Valid Properties for Mentors).
 See examples from ...

 [team-list] (enclosing) -  loop through a list of teams, one by one.
-Has the following attributes:
+Has the following attributes

 	- program - the ID of your accelerator profile